 - The at-fault driver’s insurance company denies your claim

 - The at-fault driver’s insurance company refuses to offer a fair settlement amount

 - The at-fault driver was uninsured or under-insured at the time of the crash

 - You choose not to file a claim with your own insurance company

-- You can’t find an attorney who will agree to represent you
+- You can’t find an attorney who will represent you on a contingency fee basis

-You can find the Small Claims Court nearest to you by visiting the NJ Judicial website.
+You can find the Small Claims Court nearest to you by visiting the New Jersey Court System website.

 How Much is Your Injury Claim Worth?